D-Harshith/Natural-Language-SQL-Chatbot-with-LangChain/README.md

 #### Option 1: Import from SQL Dump
 1. Install MySQL on your system if not already installed.
-2. Import the `Chinook.sql` file into your MySQL server:
+2. Import the `Chinook_MySql.sql` file into your MySQL server:
    ```bash
    mysql -u root -p1234 < database/Chinook.sql
    ```